Jackylaviss/homeassistant-studer-integration/README.md

-# XCOM Protocol for Studer Devices
+# Home Assistant Integration for Studer Devices

 This project implements the Studer-Innotec Xcom protocol for communication with Studer devices via Xcom-232i.
 It enables seamless integration with home automation systems, particularly Home Assistant, through MQTT.